The Presidency and Historic Preservation Symposium Contributors

 Susan P. Schoelwer

-Colleen Shogan is Senior Vice President and Director of the David M. Rubenstein National Center for White House History.
-She joined the White House Historical Association in the winter of 2020 after almost fifteen years of federal government service.
+Dr. Colleen Shogan joined the Association in the winter of 2020 after almost fifteen years of federal government service.
 She previously worked in the United States Senate and as a senior executive at the Library of Congress.
-Colleen served as the Vice Chair of the Women’s Suffrage Centennial Commission and teaches at Georgetown University in the Government Department.
-Colleen is a member of the History Education Advisory Board for America250.
+Colleen was the Vice Chair of the Women’s Suffrage Centennial Commission and now serves as the Chair of the Board of Directors at the Women’s Suffrage National Monument Foundation, designated by Congress to build the first Washington, D.C. memorial dedicated to the early movement for women’s equality.
+Colleen teaches at Georgetown University in the Government Department and is a member of the History Education Advisory Board for America250.
 She is the previous President of the National Capital Area Political Science Association and served on the American Political Science Association (APSA) Council, the governing body of the organization.
 Her research focuses on the American presidency, presidential rhetoric, women in politics, and Congress.
 A native of Pittsburgh, she holds a BA in Political Science from Boston College and a Ph.D. in American Politics from Yale University, where she was a National Science Foundation Graduate Fellow.
 She is a member of Phi Beta Kappa, the Order of the Cross and Crown, and the United States Capitol Historical Society’s Council of Scholars.

 John Stanwich serves as the National Park Service Liaison to the White House overseeing the National Park Service’s responsibilities for the care of the White House and its grounds, as well as the park areas immediately surrounding the White House.
 Stanwich has over 25 years of federal government experience.
 Stanwich served as the NPS lead for the 56th – 59th Presidential Inaugurations.
 During his previous position as Deputy NPS Liaison to the White House and Manager of President’s Park, he has participated in the planning and implementation of nationally significant events such as the National Christmas Tree Lighting, the White House Easter Egg Roll, and numerous State Arrival Ceremonies.
 Stanwich’s duties have also included overseeing the White House Visitor Center, care and preservation for several monuments, memorials, statues, and gardens and the monitoring of First Amendment demonstrations that frequently occurred in Lafayette Park and on the White House sidewalk on Pennsylvania Avenue.
 A native of Virginia, John graduated from Boston University, and received a Master of Science in International Relations from the London School of Economics, and pursued Ph.D. studies in American Diplomatic History at the Fletcher School of Law and Diplomacy.